 Which reminds me of the only good thing I have to say about sandy soil: you can dig a whole pond by hand in a day.

-At my old garden (clay soil) it would have taken several days and would have broken several shovels.
+At my old garden (clay soil) it would have taken several days and possibly weeks.
+There were sections of my old garden where I couldn’t get the shovel in the ground at all.

-The shed got topped with a giant bird nest and eggs.
+On a brighter, artful note, the shed got topped with a giant bird nest and eggs.
 Funny enough, birds love to sit on those eggs.
+I love giant over-sized upcycled garden art.

 Some flowers like bee balm (Monarda) are proving to be really aggressive.
 I like how they fill the space except they also choke out other more civil plants.